nagyistoce/cocoatutorials/gsoc13/msvc64/ReadMe.txt

      curl-7.30.0 is also fragmented in its VC versions and 64 bit support.

      I have created build environments for zlib, expat and curl within exiv2/msvc64.
-     I don't include the source code for zlib or expat - only the build environment.
+     I don't provide source code for zlib, expat or curl - only the build environment.

-     You are expected to install the "vanilla" expat and zlib libraries in a directory at the same level as exiv2.
+     You are expected to install "vanilla" expat, zlib and curl libraries in a directory at the same level as exiv2.
      I personally always build in the directory c:\gnu, however the name/location/spaces of the build directory are all irrelevant,